souffle-lang/souffle-lang.github.io/_docs/datalog.md

 * **Numbers** are signed integer numbers and are fixed to a fixed range.
 At the moment the range is fixed to the `int32_t` type covering the range [ -2^31 ..
 2^31 -1 ].
 However, the type could be altered by a compile time flags to any basic type that the C++ compiler supports.

 * **Symbols** are reference values that have a symbolic representation as well.
 They are currently represented as strings.
-Thus, string based operations, e.g. string concatenation, may introduce new values not being present in any input set to the stable result set.
+Thus, string based operations, e.g. string concatenation, may introduce new values, not present in any input set, to the stable result set.

 Currently, no distinction between symbols representing entities and their string representation is made.
 As a consequence, any symbol may be interpreted as a string for string operations.
 This would, for instance, enable the creation of a new city "BrisbaneSydney" through an expression `cat(X,Y)` where the variables `X` and `Y` are bound correspondingly.
-It is the users responsibility to use `cat` only in sound contexts.
-Future development steps may resolve this shortcoming in the type system.
+It is the user's responsibility to use `cat` only in sound contexts.
+Future development may resolve this shortcoming in the type system.

 Based on those predefined types, user defined types may be specified.
 There are three ways of defining new types:

 * **Primitive Types** are independent, user-defined types covering a subset of one of the predefined types (symbols or numbers).
-A primitive types are defined by constructs of the form:
+Primitive types are defined by constructs of the form:
 ```
 .number_type weight       // creates a user defined number type
 .symbol_type City         // creates a user defined symbol type